eaglerock1337/marks.dev/site/storytime.md

 I definitely have my share of stories from my time in the trenches.
 I'll share them along as I think of them.

+> [!TIP]
+> Check out the underlined words and hover text on images, as there's plenty of helpful and hilarious references to find throughout!

 ## memorable quotes

 Here's some of my favorite quotes from coworkers I've been fortunate enough to work beside: